-The initial plan was to construct a two-way 900-meter flyover between IIT gate and Munirka but due to change in plans a single-lane flyover came into existence.
-Now, a parallel road is under-construction which is 2.7-km long and will run along the RTR Flyover from Munirka petrol pump and end before the National Highway 8, close to the Army Hospital at Subroto Park.
-The older bridge will be restricted for commuters moving from the airport to Delhi.
-So far, only 42 per cent work has been completed and the latest deadline has been set to December 2018.
+The initial plan was to construct a two-way 900-meter flyover between IIT Gate and Munirka but due to change in plans, a single-lane flyover came into existence.
+The parallel road which is 2.7-km long, runs along the RTR Flyover from Munirka petrol pump and ends before the NH-8, close to the Army Hospital at Subroto Park.
+The older bridge is now restricted for commuters moving from the airport to Delhi.

-May 2007: Government panel rejects plan on ground of noise pollution in nearby areas, clears one-way flyover.
+2007: Government panel rejects the plan, on grounds of noise pollution in nearby areas, clears one-way flyover.

 2009: Single-lane RTR Flyover becomes operational